 Many women have doubted or questioned their choice to get an abortion long after the procedure.
 It’s important to be aware of the possible psychological effects of abortion.
 Women who had an abortion often face feelings of sadness or guilt afterward.
 It’s common to have mixed emotions after getting an abortion, and for some women, these emotional effects are intense.

 The physical side effects after having an abortion vary from woman to woman.
 Potential side effects after an abortion that you should be aware of include nausea, vomiting, diarrhea, abdominal pain, cramping, and spotting.
 The serious complications of abortion are an infection, heavy bleeding, injury to your cervix, blood clots, and that the abortion doesn’t work in ending the pregnancy.
 Be sure to speak to a health professional as well as the doctor performing the abortion about possible risks and side effects.
+Remember, no one can make you get a forced abortion if you don’t want one.

 Is Adoption Right for Me?